 From Sonvico you could immediately take path 17B which climbs steeply in the direction of the Zucco di Tura, however it is preferable to start with path 15 which gently approaches the wood up to a signpost with a 17B (Cresta Sud-Est) to the left (45 ') from the parking lot).
 Take the 17B with a blue trail in a steep climb that will take us to the base of the Zucco di Tura, grafting onto the path that would have gone up directly from Sonvico (1h from the parking lot).

 From the cable car that we will notice at the base of the Zucco di Tura, we begin to climb a slope that is composed of stretches of steep mixed path with stretches of rocks aided with chains.
-As you go up, the fund becomes less broad and stable and therefore the chains for self-insurance certainly have more meaning than in the first part.
+As you go up, the fund becomes narrower and less stable therefore the chains for self-insurance certainly give more meaning than in the first part.
 Go up the last stretches of path and reach the Zucco di Tura, the first of the 3 reliefs that will be reached today.

 Continue eastwards along the ridge that is evident from the Zucco di Tura.
 Initially we descend to a saddle where there is a detour to the right to descend steeply into the Val d'Era.
 We will continue straight up the steep slope reaching the Zucco di Morterolo.
 From here follow the path that leads to the key passage of the route: a 4-meter chimney to be climbed.
 The chain runs to the left and we will have to look for the holds on the right side.
-We then reach the two long metal ladders.
+We are now under the two long metal ladders.
 The first is slightly overhanging, the second more supported.
-At the end of the stairs you exit under the last wall, initially to go diagonally and then vertically.
-The rock is good and very climbing.
-The steep ascent path ends and we reach the metal cross of the Zucco di Sileggio (1h 45 'from the start - 2h 45' total).
+At the end of the ladders you exit under the last wall, initially to proceed diagonally then in vertical.
+The rock is good and nice to climb.
+The steep ascent path ends and we reach the metal cross of the Zucco di Sileggio (1h 45 'from the start - 2h 45' total) with a nice view of the nearby Grigne.

 From the summit you can take two downhill routes: